KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 I hope she found our conference to be very welcoming in return.
 We have certainly made progress.

 “I had to stand in line at the women's bathroom.
 I’ve never had to do that before at a conference.”
 Natalia Bidart at #DjangoConUS"

+I don't take the time that Natalie spent on her talk lightly.
+I've chatted with women recently about the additional overhead women and other underrepresented people often have from doing extra work to change the system.
+I am looking forward to getting to know Natalia's development work.

 <!--
 https://twitter.com/KatiMichel/status/1714679106510434533